I have two girls who give me lots of practice buying good presents. I should probably thank them.

 Whether she's your daughter, granddaughter, niece, or just a special girl you care about, below you will find some beta-tested suggestions for the perfect gift.
 How do I know?
 Because I have two teen-y, tweeny daughters.
 Over the years, many of the gifts I gave them have been total duds, but I have started to figure out what they really want, which I share with you here.

-My daughter has dogeared and drooled over Rookies I and II already, and I can't wait to see her face when she opens her present and sees Rookie III.
+My daughter has dogeared and drooled over the first three Rookies already, and I can't wait to see her face when she opens her present and sees Rookie IV.

 Rookie is like the teen magazines of my youth, except it's written by smart people who really get it, so it's fifty times more creative, thoughtful, and inspiring.
 Mostly, it helps girls and young women recognize themselves and reconcile that self with society's expectations.